South Pole Adventurer Reading Answers 2024: Sample Answers

 Reference:

 From paragraph 9, ‘All the men returned home on 3rd February.
-In June 1912 when the ship reached Tokyo Shirase was praised like a hero although he never reached the pole.’
+In June 1912, when the ship reached Tokyo, Shirase was praised as a hero, although he never reached the pole.’

-Explanation: It is stated in the above paragraph that, all the men who went to the South Pole along with Shirase, returned back to Tokyo on 3rd February
+Explanation: The above paragraph states that all the men who went to the South Pole, along with Shirase, returned to Tokyo on 3rd February

 10. 80 degree